shaynemartin91/allthemovies/readme.md

 #Search All The Movies!
-A simple one-page app to search the IMDB via the (omdb api)[http://www.omdbapi.com/]
+A simple one-page app to search the IMDB via the [omdb api](http://www.omdbapi.com/).

 ##Changelog